 In a constrained information model or template that permits or requires the use of SNOMED CT to represent the result of an Observation class clone:

-the concept domain (or value set) specified for the Observation.code attribute SHALL permit the use of the HL7 code value "ASSERTION" (from the HL7 ActCode code system [2.16.840.1.113883.5.4]).
+The vocabulary constraint contained in the Vocabulary Declaration of the Observation.code attribute SHALL permit the use of the code value "ASSERTION" (from the HL7 ActCode code system [2.16.840.1.113883.5.4]).

 the Observation.value attribute SHOULD permit the use of the Concept Descriptor (CD) data type.